 On our last visit we spotted the recently introduced simple and effective colour code that helps match a kitten/puppy temperament with the right owner or family, and staff member Jason at Animates, Lower Hutt explained a further development within the Saving Lives scheme.
 On the list of colours was one marked “Animates Angel“.
 We were intrigued, so Jason explained…….

-Animates Angels was a new initiative to bring disabled pets into the stores, and allow them a chance of adoption.
+Animates Angels was a new initiative to bring disabled pets into the stores

 I had to find out more, so approached Animates NZ via their Facebook page, I was able to contact Nikki Marchant-Ludlow who told me lots about the Animates Angels scheme, and its beginnings:-